NicoleKMarino/the_pivot/README.md

 # MakeMyPayday

-The Pivot is a collaborative Rails project that builds a multi-tenancy ecommerce website adapted from an existing codebase in 2 weeks.
+The Pivot is a collaborative Rails project that builds a multi-tenancy website adapted from an existing codebase.
 MakeMyPayday is a job platform for employers to post available jobs and job seekers to search and apply for jobs.

 Production Website - http://makemypayday.herokuapp.com/